Office of Infrastructure Research and Development

 Through an integrated and interdisciplinary research approach, the Office of Infrastructure R&D provides state-of-the-art knowledge and tools with the goal of improving the safety, performance, and cost effectiveness of the Nation’s highway infrastructure, while minimizing the impacts that highway construction, operations, maintenance, and rehabilitation may have on the environment.
 The contributions of stakeholders from across the highway infrastructure spectrum in the development and execution of multiyear R&D plans and roadmaps are key to the success of the office.

-The work conducted by the Office of Infrastructure R&D teams is supported by a number of research laboratories at the Turner-Fairbank Highway Research Center.
-These laboratories include:
+The work conducted by the Office of Infrastructure R&D teams is supported by a number of research laboratories and programs at the Turner-Fairbank Highway Research Center.
+These include:

 - Aggregate and Petrographic Laboratory